apache/arrow-nanoarrow/dev/release/README.md

 This will kick off a
 [packaging workflow](https://github.com/apache/arrow-nanoarrow/blob/main/.github/workflows/packaging.yaml)
 that will create a GitHub release and upload assets that are required for later steps.
-This step can be done by any Arrow comitter.
+This step can be done by any Arrow committer.

 Next, all assets need to be signed by somebody whose GPG key is listed in the [Arrow developers KEYS file](https://dist.apache.org/repos/dist/dev/arrow/KEYS)